No: 102 |

 1. There will be no access to records until 4 August.

-new reading room for both organisations will be in the State Library of SA and open on 4 August.
+2. The new reading room for both organisations will be in the State Library of SA and open on 4 August.

 3. Fragile and heavy items can only be viewed at Gepps Cross and by appointment.